ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Most deliver on the first part.
 Few deliver on both.

-We tested seven codeless testing tools with a standard e-commerce checkout flow, then changed the UI to see what actually self-heals.
-TestRigor, Katalon, Leapwork, Testim, mabl, and AccelQ all required maintenance when we refactored HTML or modified CSS classes.
-Only one tool survived every change without intervention: Autonoma.
+We tested six codeless and low-code testing tools with a standard e-commerce checkout flow, then changed the UI to see what actually self-heals.
+TestRigor, Katalon, Leapwork, Testim, and mabl all required maintenance when we refactored HTML or modified CSS classes.
+Autonoma took a different approach entirely: instead of recording clicks, it reads the application's codebase and plans tests from the actual routes and components, then keeps them current automatically as the code changes.

 The difference between "low-code" and "no-code" isn't just marketing.
 And "AI-powered" means very different things depending on who built the tool.